Soldacium/Soldacium/README.md

 # Hi there 👋

 ## As you can see, my name's Wojciech and I welcome you to my github profile. <br> Here I upload my projects for viewing, most commonly after I've done them.

 Feel free to visit [my repositories](https://github.com/Soldacium?tab=repositories) any time you want, check out my code and maybe learn with me?
 Who knows;

-### ALSO, maybe more introduction is in order?
+# ALSO, maybe more proper introduction is in order? 🙂
 Well, as of now I am (aspiring) front-end developer/(pending) CS student.
 I'm 20 years old, and while I'm quite new both to this world as to web development scene, I make my best effort to learn as much as I can, do projects and do them good.

-# Personal stuff
+I won't bore you with my whole hisotry, but if you want to learn more check out [myWebsite](soldacium.github.io/portfolio)

 I enjoy going to gym, biking, hiking, reading books and doing bizzare stuff with my friends whenever I can.
+New expirences and gathering knowledge are my main objectives.

-### How do I work?
+# How do I work? 🖥️
+** My languages **
+* Web Development
+   * HTML
+   * CSS
+   * JS
+   * TS
+   * Angular
+   * RxJs
+* Hobbisitc
+   * Python
+   * C++

+# Current Projects 💡
+1. ChatAppV1
+2. Travel
+3. Chess AI website
+4. Drinks design
+5. Survey/deathApp
+6. Aquarium design
+7. ToDo

+# Current learning 🌱
+1. RxJs
+2. Three.js
+3. Angular course on new features and thier usage
+4. Math (discrete math)

+# Where to find me

 **Soldacium/Soldacium** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.